drussellmrichie/thenThanCorrectionProject/README.md

 `python ThenThanCommentCorrecterSHORTENED.py`

 Then it should work.
-As it processes individual comments, you should see something like this:
+In the middle of the script, a browser window will pop up and give you an access code which you'll give back to the script (as user input) to allow you to access reddit via PRAW.
+As the script processes individual comments, you should see something like this:

 ![Sample comment corrector output](https://github.com/drussellmrichie/thenThanCorrectionProject/blob/master/commentCorrecterSampleOutput.png)

-If you haven't used PRAW before, you may have to do some setup there beforehand.
-In addition, in the middle of the script, a browser window will pop up and give you an access code which you'll give back to the script (as user input) to allow you to access reddit via PRAW.

 ### Brief assessment / Future plans